siraben/zkeme80/docs/shell.md

 background jobs should continue; no timer forcibly preempts Forth execution.

-An interpreter error clears compilation state and rolls back an unfinished definition to the saved dictionary boundary.
-Ordinary completed definitions are retained.
+An interpreter error clears compilation state and rolls back an unfinished definition to the saved dictionary boundary, including errors during `[ ... ]` interpretation within a definition.
+Definitions completed before that saved boundary are retained.
+Leaving with `BYE` during bracket interpretation also discards the unfinished definition.
 This is recovery for interactive mistakes, not protection from arbitrary memory writes or forgetting words still referenced by tasks.

 The editor accepts up to 128 bytes and wraps across display rows.
 Left and